 Own your parenting ability

 We need to OWN our parenting abilities, and that we are the perfect mother for our baby.
 We know how they prefer to be held, where their ticklish spots are, the songs that make them smile and the exact furrows of their faces when they frown.
 This is the parenting skill that we need to trust – we are the person that knows our baby intimately, and therefore we are the best one to know their needs.

-Release yourself from unrealistic expectations
+Release yourself from unrealistic expectations for post birth

 We are often high performers, with equally high expectations of ourselves before we have children and place the same expectations on ourselves pre- and post-birth.
 The baby will sleep, we will finish xyz project, have endless coffee dates and a spotless house.
 Our babies never read the memo!

 It takes time, and more often than not, trial and error, to work out what works for your baby, and every baby is different – even in the same family.
 We cannot expect to immediately ‘get it all’.
 As new parents, like any profession or job, it takes time to learn the ropes.

 I was always a classic over-committer, until my third baby came along.
 Like many new mums I was a tired, dairy machine struggling to keep up with my older children’s school and kindy activities.
 I learned to start saying ‘no’ or at the very least re-negotiate the level of my involvement.